Give the gift that lasts a lifetime...

-Suzuki Violin School of Santa Barbara
+Suzuki Violin and Guitar School of Santa Barbara

-The Suzuki Violin School of Santa Barbara provides the highest level of guitar, viola, cello, and classical violin lessons, for the beginning to advanced player.
+The Suzuki Violin and School of Santa Barbara provides the highest level of guitar, viola, cello, and classical violin lessons, for the beginning to advanced player.
 Director Valerie Malvinni has been teaching violin and guitar lessons in Santa Barbara since 1996, and is a professional violinist and violist who perform with the Los Angeles Philharmonic.
 Currently she takes special kind of kid’s music lessons in local schools for violin, viola and guitar.

 The School is committed to excellence in both teaching and performing along with that recreational activities are conducted such as summer music camp or programs.
 We believe in fostering a nurturing and positive environment to enable students to achieve their full musical potential.
 Unlocking an individual’s talent through the development of proper technique leads to a lifetime of enjoyment of music, and also paves the way for powerful musical expression.